Current task: embrace my low back pain.

 Everything comes to light that has lain hidden in the subconscious.
 Whoever takes a closer look at world events quickly realizes that abuse of power has taken place on many levels.
 Also and especially in the area of child and human trafficking.

-God created us as sovereign free human beings, not as slaves or subjects, not as sex objects to be bought, not as purveyors of riches to be enjoyed only by a vanishingly small minority.
+The Divine Source created us as sovereign free human beings, not as slaves or subjects, not as purchasable sex objects, not as purveyors of riches that only a vanishingly small minority can enjoy.

 Power centre 'Hara' and abuse of power